-- Radioembolization is a type of radiation that happens inside you.
+Radioembolization is a type of radiation that happens inside you.
 Your doctor sends tiny radioactive beads through the bloodstream to the arteries that feed liver tumors.
 Once these beads get to those arteries, they stay there and release a dose of radiation only to the area where the tumors are.
 They leave the rest of your liver alone.

 Brachytherapy is a different type of internal radiation.
 Your doctor uses a tube to send radioactive pellets directly into the cancer for several minutes.

 Radiofrequency ablation uses heat from radio waves to destroy cancer cells if your liver tumors are small.

 You may hear these called "biologics" or "immunotherapy."
 Monoclonal antibodies, or targeted therapies, are lab-made versions of proteins that can be targeted to the cancer.
-You get these drugs through an IV.
+You get some of these drugs through an IV.
 One drug comes in a pill form.
 They attach to certain other proteins in your body and change the way they work.